buddycloud/webclient/README.md

 ```
 cd webclient
-npm i ,
+npm install
+npm install -g grunt-cli
 grunt build
 ```

 Development
 ===========
-Install everything with `npm install`.
+Install everything with `npm install` and `npm install -g grunt-cli`.
 Copy `config.js.example` to `config.js` and modify to match your server, if you don't have one set up just use buddycloud.org.

 To start the server run `grunt debug server` from the project root.
 To run the server using compressed JavaScript and CSS files simply run `grunt server`.